NeoNine50/diet-tracker-rocket/README.md

 Windows users may need to have Visual Studio Build Tools 2019 installed to be able to compile.
 Choose at least Community edition: https://visualstudio.microsoft.com/downloads/

+If compilation fails with an error, try deleting the Cargo.lock file in the diet-tracker-rocket-master folder and reattempt.
+A fresh Cargo.lock file will be generated.

 Linux users may need to have **libsqlite3-dev** installed.

 Windows build requires **sqlite3.dll** in the target/{debug, release}/deps folder.